-- (b) Reference File of the Coding for all IM', RUs, Service provider companies, - (c) Reference File of the Coding for Freight Transport Customers, - (d) Reference File of the Coding of Locations (Primary and subsidiary),
+- Reference File of the Coding for all IM', RUs, Service provider companies, - Reference File of the Coding for Freight Transport Customers, (c) - (d) Reference File of the Coding of Locations (Primary and subsidiary),

 In accordance with the laws and prescriptions in force in the Contracting State, the Reference File shall have a copy.
+In accordance with Codes and Company Codes.